 - How will our product/service help you better support your customers?

 - What’s a reasonable return on investment given the benefits of our product/service?

-Once you’ve identified the value of your solution in the eyes of your prospect, you need to flesh out their decision-making process.
+Once you’ve identified the value of your solution in the eyes of your prospect, you need to ask appropriate sales questions to flesh out their decision-making process.
 This will help you determine the next steps you’ll need to take.

 - How will you decide what the best product/service is?

 - Who else is involved in making this decision?